wwn1233/A-Lightwe-Classification-Project-based-on-PyTorch/Readme.md

 # Requirements

-Trained and Tested on Python3.5
+Training and Testing on Python3.5

 	pytorch = 0.4.0
 	torchvision>=0.2.0